Save time and effort by comparing life insurance with iSelect’s trusted partner LifebrokerCompare policies

 The premium of your policy will be determined by a number of factors such as your age, lifestyle, and the level of cover you wish to take out.
 There may also be financial benefits to taking out cover earlier in life.

 For example, when you’re young and healthy, premiums tend to be lower.
 Younger families are generally eligible for an expansive range of cover options, including optional cover such as permanent disability insurance, and children’s insurance.
 Older families may find it more difficult to obtain cover at an attractive rate, although customers in their 50’s can certainly apply for TPD cover.

-With iSelect, you can compare life insurance policies on offer from our range of insurers to find a suitable policy for you.
+With Lifebroker, you can compare life insurance policies on offer from their range of insurers to find a suitable policy for you.
 You can get started by comparing life insurance quotes online, or by calling our friendly team on 13 19 20.